News & Events

 |

-Mother Cabrini Health Foundation Provides EEDA Grant to Provide Latino Outreach
+Mother Cabrini Health Foundation Provides EEDA Grant to Complete Latino Outreach

 EEDA was featured in Newsday for the outreach we're doing to connect families in the Latino IDD community on Long Island with the self-directed services they’re entitled to receive, enabling them to hire linguistically competent staff to support them.
 This outreach was made possible through a generous grant of $180,000 from the Mother Cabrini Health Foundation.
 EEDA is grateful to the Mother Cabrini Health Foundation for this opportunity!